KingOfCaves/memoryGame/README.md

 >Shuffle function from http://stackoverflow.com/a/2450976

 ### Design / Inspiration
-> All designs and images are inspired by the N-Card mini-game from Super Mario Bros.
-3 and the title screen from Super Mario Bros.
-All
+> Some designs are inspired by the N-Card mini-game from Super Mario Bros.
+3. The Super Mario Bros. series is owned by
-> Stars.
-The Super Mario Bros. series is owned by Nintendo.
+> Nintendo.